Restore A Muscle Car

 Drum Brake vs Disc Brake

 Most sixties muscle cars left the factory with drum brakes front and rear.
 You'll want to leave these in place if you're restoring a muscle car back to stock original.
-If you plan on driving your muscle car 1,000 miles or so every year, four-wheel drum brakes are fine (they just take more effort).
+If you plan on driving your muscle car 1,000 miles or less a year, four-wheel drum brakes are fine (they just take more effort).

-For those of you who are building a street car or want to do some track time, a front disc conversion is in order.
+For those of you who are building a street car or want to do some competitive track time, a front disc conversion is in order.
 Disc brake conversion kits are available for most old vehicles.
-A popular swap for 1964 to 1967 GM A-body cars is using the later 1968-1972 A-body front disc brakes.
+A popular swap for 1964 to 1967 GM A-body cars is using later 1968-1972 A-body front disc brakes.

 Stock vs Aftermarket Parts

 Classic muscle cars are considered to be more valuable when they have their stock or original parts, or at least a high percentage of original parts.
-These get harder to come by every passing year.
-This is where doing your homework in advance pays off.
+Unfortunately, these get harder to come by with every passing year.

-By using original parts whenever possible, you'll be adding more value to your car.
+By using original parts whenever possible, you'll be adding significant value to your car.
 This is why, if you have a chance to buy a new OEM part versus an aftermarket part, don't bid or haggle - buy it.
 While you're researching the part and trying to find it cheaper, someone who has already done their homework is clicking the "Buy It Now" button.

-Like all major projects, good, level-headed planning is key to a successful outcome.
+Like all old car projects, good, level-headed planning is key to a successful outcome.
 This is why spending time doing research is so important.
 Use your time and energy wisely.
-It will pay off.